-Maybe that’s not a good title for it, but what I’m talking about is when people who get rescues throw it in the face of people who get purebreds.
+Maybe that’s not a good title for it, but what I’m talking about is when people who get rescue dogs throw it in the face of people who get purebreds.

 Literally, those people can go kick rocks.

-By that logic, nobody should have their own kids either until all of the adoptable kids or foster kids are scooped up.
-SAVE THEM ALL.
+By some logic out there, nobody should have their own kids either until all of the adoptable kids or foster kids are scooped up.
+SAVE THEM ALL!!

 I hate getting the following: “OMG, she’s so cute – was she a rescue?”
-Because you know when you answer there is a HEAVY amount of judgement on your ass.
+Because I know when I answer there is a HEAVY amount of judgement on my ass.

 Yes.
 I have only had purebreds my whole life… English Setters mostly (with the exception of a Bluetick Coonhound).
-They are great dogs and I regret nothing.
-They are great with kids and are excellent hunting dogs, sure maybe a rescue can do that – but for the 10 years I’ll be committed to the thing, I’m not rolling the dice.
+Setters are great dogs and I regret nothing.
+They are great with kids and are excellent hunting dogs and, sure, maybe a rescue can do that – but for the 10 years I’ll be committed to the thing, I’m not really rolling the dice.